Orbi home mesh wifi system: Pros, cons and tips

 5. Kilowatt and energy conservation

-A Kilowatt (kW) it is a unit used to measure power.
+A Kilowatt (kW) is a unit used to measure power.

-A Watt (W) it is the amount of energy that our household appliances and devices need to function, the rate at which they consume energy.
+A Watt (W) is the amount of energy our household appliances and devices need to function, the rate at which they consume energy.

-And one Kilowatt it is the equivalent to 1000 watts.
+And one Kilowatt is equivalent to 1000 watts.

 1kW = 1000 W

-The following video explains what a Kilowatt is and how it is related to other power measurement units and our household appliances and devices.
-Do not forget to enable the video captions, as the video caption contains the concepts explanations.
+The following video explains a Kilowatt and how it relates to other power measurement units and our household appliances and devices.
+Do not forget to enable the video captions, as the video caption contains the concepts and explanations.

 To convert Kilowatts (W) to Watts (kW) you need to divide the number of Watts by 1000.